biicode/docs/getting-started/helloworld-rpi.rst

 In this section you'll learn how to write, cross-compile and execute your first *'Hello World'* program for your Raspberry Pi using biicode.

-It is assumed that you have already :ref:`installed biicode on your system and created a workspace <first_steps>`, and :ref:`installed the tools for cross compiling <rpi_installation>`.
-These previous two steps are **mandatory** for the following instructions to work properly.
+It is assumed that you have already :ref:`installed biicode on your system and created a workspace <first_steps>`, and :ref:`installed the tools for cross compiling <rpi_corss_compiling>`. **These previous two steps are mandatory** for the following instructions to work properly.

 1. Create a new hive
 --------------------